tonusp/NaNo2016/A_Book_of_Changes.md

 # Chapter Twenty-One     The Three Towers

-TERRORISTS AT LARGE!
+> ## TERRORISTS AT LARGE!

-Last night the seven terrorists seized in Essex last month while attempting to invade Great-Again Britain escaped from Paddington Green Police Station, where they were being held in the high security anti-terrorist unit.
+> Last night the seven terrorists seized in Essex last month while attempting to invade Great-Again Britain escaped from Paddington Green Police Station, where they were being held in the high security anti-terrorist unit.
 Police are still investigating how the escape took place, but it is thought the terrorists must have had inside help and a sophisticated degree of technological expertise to by-pass the station's security.

 ("Well, der..." said Leibniz, who was regrettably studying modern street idioms.
 "Of course they were sophisticated!
 I'm, like, the Houdini of electronic escapology.
 Hell, I'm the *Leibniz* of it!")

-A nationwide manhunt is under way to trace the whereabouts of the escapers and their accomplices.
+> A nationwide manhunt is under way to trace the whereabouts of the escapers and their accomplices.
 The public are warned not to approach them, as they are believed to be armed and are highly dangerous.
 Armed response units are on alert, with instructions to shoot to kill."

 -----

-On the top floor of his Dark Tower, the highest building in London formerly known as the Shard, the Dark Lord Marduk raged at the hapless Prime Minister, Sir Michael Grove.
+ON THE TOP FLOOR of his Dark Tower, the highest building in London formerly known as the Shard, the Dark Lord Marduk raged at the hapless Prime Minister, Sir Michael Grove.
 He was not known for gentleness of expression, so that for half an hour Grove had been subjected to every curse, insult and oath known to the English language, as well as many that were not.

 "You are an incompetent bloody idiot, a goddamn waste of space..."
 Marduk concluded in gentler tones.
 He fell silent, and his silence was worse than his raging as he stepped close, his face inches away from Grove's, as if he were about to open his mouth and suck him into his hideous maw.